 I re joined the gym, started eating less, and then gradually eating more whole foods and the weight started to come off.
 I was focused enough to keep at it, and as the pounds fell off the more motivated I became.
 I dabbled in a higher protein / lower carb diet which helped me blast through a weight loss plateaux and by the end of 2009 I had lost almost 4 stone in a year.

 At this time I was learning more about food and nutrition and became interested in vegetarianism, veganism and raw food.
-I ran my first half marathon – The Great North Run, which was a big life goal of mine and I felt great.
-As I exercised more and more, and ate super healthily the weight continued to come off and I got down to a total weight loss of almost 6 stone.
+I ran my first half marathon – The Great North Run, which was a big life goal of mine, and I felt great.
+As I exercised more and more, and ate super healthily, the weight continued to come off and I got down to a total weight loss of almost 6 stone.
 It was at this point I had to take a long hard look at myself.
 I was very slim, but I was not completely healthy and my interest in healthy living had become a little too obsessive.
 I had also started binge eating to make up for the lack of foods I’d eat during the day, and my vegan diet was no longer making me feel at my best.
-I made the difficult decision to gain weight, change my diet back to eating whatever I fancied in moderation and reduced my exercise.
+I made the difficult decision to gain weight, started eating animal products again and reduced my exercise.

 My food and exercise now…